justhenner/yoga-RX/README.md

  ![image info](./assets/images/user1.png)
 2.

+### As

-As a yogi I want a drop-down search feature that displays asanas so that I can view a list of all asanas;
+a yogi I want a drop-down search feature that displays asanas

+### So

+that I can view a list of all asanas;

+3.

+### As

+a yogi I want to click an asana from the asana list

+### So

-3. As a yogi I want to click an asana from the asana list so that I can view specific details of an asana on a click;
+that I can view specific details of an asana on a click;

+4.

+### As

+a yogi I want to save my favorite asanas

+### so

-4. As a yogi I want to save my favorite asanas so that after logging in I can easily access favorites before a practice
+that after logging in I can easily access favorites before a practice

 ![Alt text](./assets/images/